-International Arbitration Comparative Guide - Litigation, Mediation & Arbitration - Ireland
+International Arbitration Comparative Guide

 8.4 If a challenge is successful, how is the arbitrator replaced?

 Under Article 15 of the 2010 Act, a substitute arbitrator shall be appointed according to the rules that were applicable to the appointment of the arbitrator being replaced.
-If the rules are silent as to the process of appointing a substitute arbitrator and the parties cannot agree on how to replace the arbitrator, the parties must apply to the High Court in order to appoint a substitute arbitrator.
+Wherein the rules are silent as to the process of appointing a substitute arbitrator, and the parties cannot agree on how to replace the arbitrator, the parties must apply to the High Court in order to appoint a substitute arbitrator.

 8.5 What duties are imposed on arbitrators?
 Are these all imposed by legislation?

-Article 12(1) of the UNCITRAL Model Law imposes a mandatory duty on the arbitrator to disclose conflicts of interest.
-It provides that where a person is approached in connection with his or her possible appointment as an arbitrator, he or she must disclose any circumstances likely to give rise to justifiable doubts as to his or her impartiality or independence, and must do so without delay.
+Article 12(1) of the Model Law imposes a mandatory duty on the arbitrator to disclose conflicts of interest.
+It provides that when a person is approached in connection with his/her possible appointment as an arbitrator he/she shall disclose any circumstances likely to give rise to justifiable doubts as to his/her impartiality or independence and must disclose so without delay.

-There is also a duty upon arbitrators to act impartially during the course of the arbitration proceedings.
-The duty is to avoid actual bias, objective bias and apparent bias.
+As already explained, there is also a duty upon arbitrators to act impartially during the course of the arbitration proceedings.
+The duty is to avoid actual bias, objective bias, and apparent bias.
 Where the arbitrator acts partially, his or her appointment or the arbitral award may be challenged under the Model Law.

 Under Article 19 of the Model Law, the parties to the arbitration are free to agree on the procedure to be followed by the arbitral tribunal in conducting the proceedings.
-Failing such agreement, under Article 19(2), the arbitral tribunal can conduct the arbitration in such manner as it considers appropriate.
+Failing agreement, under Article 19(2), the arbitral tribunal can conduct the arbitration in such manner, as it considers appropriate.

-- where a claimant fails to communicate its statement of claim, the arbitrator shall terminate the proceedings;

-- where the respondent fails to communicate its statement of defence, the arbitral tribunal shall continue with the proceedings, without treating the failure as an admission of the allegations; and

-- where a party fails to appear or fails to produce documentary evidence, the arbitral tribunal can continue with the proceedings and make an award.
+Under Article 25 of the Model Law, where a claimant fails to communicate his/her statement of claim, the arbitrator shall terminate the proceedings.
+Where the respondent fails to communicate his/her statement of defence, the arbitral tribunal shall continue with the proceedings, without treating the failure as an admission of the allegations.
+Finally, where a party fails to appear or fails to produce documentary evidence, the arbitral tribunal can continue with the proceedings and make an award.

 8.6 What powers does an arbitrator have in relation to: (a) procedure, including evidence; (b) interim relief; (c) parties which do not comply with its orders; (d) issuing partial final awards; (e) the remedies it can grant in a final award and (f) interest?